 With today’s modern technology, a website is one of the most critical components of developing a business and growing it within a targeted global space.
 The age of small business has passed, and the time when every business can make itself known worldwide has arrived.
 In this new world, an innovative industry has been growing for specific clients’ web hosting needs in this area.
 In this article, we will talk about two of the most common ways of meeting those hosting needs, including utilizing VPS hosting versus utilizing reseller hosting.

 The term VPS stands for Virtual Private Server.
 A VPS employs specialized virtualization technology that allows the partitioning of resources on a larger server (called a parent server) into smaller instances that run a fully contained operating system.
 Each of these partitions is considered a full server capable of hosting multiple websites on multiple user accounts.

 One of the key differences between a VPS and a classical shared server is in the way in which the resources are distributed between its users.
 The letter P in VPS stands for Private, which indicates that the resources allocated for the instance are genuinely yours and will not be further allocated to any other users.
 On a VPS, if you pull resources from the parent server, only that user should have access to it.
 Additionally, a VPS also allows us to possess root user level access (or server-wide access as a superuser.)
 A shared server will only allow for domain-level access (control of a single account) unless the server administrator explicitly grants other permissions.
-A new Liquid Web managed VPS server comes fully equipped with your choice of control panels (InterWorx or cPanel), which allow full control over it.
+Slightly deviating from a traditional VPS server is a managed VPS server.
+This type of VPS comes fully equipped with your choice of control panels (InterWorx or cPanel), which allow full control over it.

 What Is Reseller Hosting?